 Notable nutrients: Protein, thiamine, folate, manganese, omega-3 fatty acids, omega-6 fatty acids

-Split pea soup may be an “old school” soup, but it should make a comeback.
-One serving of split peas contains a third of the folate recommended daily, in addition to over half of the recommended intake of dietary fiber.
+Split pea soup may be an “old school” soup, but it should definitely make a comeback.
+One serving of split peas contains one-third of the folate recommended daily, in addition to over half of the recommended intake of dietary fiber.

 Notable nutrients: Protein, iron, folate, manganese, phosphorous